cgrima/icecap/calibration.md

 ## GOG3

 Pretty hard to find a good place for calibration with a stable aircraft.
-So, is for now, t is assumed to be the same as ICP5
+So, as for now, it is assumed to be the same as ICP5